spockbots/city/docs-source/source/edu/disclaimer.rst

     system such as sphinx is able to generate a sophisticated documentation that fosters easier learning achievements.

+    .. note:: We need educational material on how to leverage Sphinx for documenting projects.

+    .. note:: We need software support to allow creating Sphinx documentation on the host system such as demonstrated here.

 SSH Key Management and Config:

     As the robots are in a secure area, they were not allowed to